vypxl/tx8/spec/spec.md

 ```

 This would result in the value `1` being stored in `R` and the value `2` being discarded.

+Note that the reason why there are `add` and `uadd` instructions is that the the signed `add` sign-extends smaller values,
+and the unsigned `uadd` zero-extends them.
+This means whenever you use smaller registers or constantst, you should use
+the correct instruction.
+The same goes for `sub` / `usub`.

+Note that the R register behaviour aims to be 'what the programmer expects'.
+Take the `sll` instruction.
+When shifting
+the `Ab` register by 8 bits, the `R` register will contain these 8 bits, even if, when considering the 32-bit default mode
+for arithmetic, it would contain just zeros.

 ##### Increment and decrement